US Army Bicycles

 |

 'A 1943 Huffy with a complete history.....'
-During WW2, T5 Clyde Wright was stationed at an Army Engineer Post near Cairo, Egypt and used a Huffman US Army bicycle around the post.
+During WW2, T5 Chester Earl Wright was stationed at an Army Engineer Post near Cairo, Egypt and used a Huffman US Army bicycle around the post.
 On the picture shown right, Cpl Wright wears the 'US Army Forces in the Middle East' shoulder patch.
 The

 bicycle has some special features.
 This picture was taken around 1944-1945. |